 All three of these methods are leveraged by brokers to get quotes for clients.
 Unfortunately, whenever follow up questions are asked, it usually pushes the application to the bottom of the pile until the underwriter gets around to it again.
 Very frustrating!

 So there’s the basic overview of how a startup insurance policy is born.
 Depending on the coverage requested, a policy can be quoted in a day or a month.
-Typically we find that the more disruptive your company is, the more of a challenge it is to place a policy.
+Typically we find that the more disruptive your company is, the more of a challenge it is to place a policy — mostly because of the liability risks.
 That’s a good thing though!
 It means you’re doing something right and breaking the “system.”
 Carry on, awesome company founder.